Alluxio/alluxio/docs/en/overview/Getting-Started.md

 $ ./bin/alluxio format
 ```

+Note that if this command returns failures related to 'ValidateHdfsVersion',
+and you are not planning to integrate HDFS to alluxio yet, you can ignore this failure for now.
 By default, Alluxio is configured to start a master and worker process when running locally.
 Start Alluxio on localhost with the following command: